eriiire/LambdaStepCompute/phase3/Overall-Process-Documentation.md

 ### State 1: Lambda Invoke 1 - retrieve-run-id.py

-- Purpose: Invokes Lambda Function 1 to create run and iteration id's which will be iterated over for parallel processing.
+- Purpose: Invokes Lambda Function 1 to create run and iteration IDs which will be iterated over for parallel processing.
 - Input: Requires input in the format `{'repetitions': int}`, where `int` specifies the number of times the simulation is to be run.
 - Output: Returns a json of run_id-iteration_id pairs, each representing a unique identifier for the random number generated.
 - Retry: In case of specific Lambda errors (e.g., "Lambda.ServiceException," "Lambda.AWSLambdaException," "Lambda.SdkClientException," "Lambda.TooManyRequestsException"), the state will retry up to 6 times with an exponential backoff rate of 2 seconds between retries.